a240/toolshare/README.md

 4. Check what tools you have registered:

 	a.
 Select "Tools" in the top right corner.
 	b.
-Click "View" on the drop down.
+Click "My Tools" on the drop down.

 5. Create a new tool: